-In addition, we do not currently have long-term supply or manufacturing arrangements in place for the production of SGT-001, SGT-003 or other future product candidates at commercial scale.
-Although we intend to establish additional sources for long-term supply, potentially including our own commercial-scale cGMP-compliant manufacturing facility and one or more third-party manufactures, if the gene therapy industry were to grow, we may encounter increasing competition for the materials necessary for the production of SGT-001, SGT-003 or other future product candidates.
+In addition, we do not currently have long-term supply or manufacturing arrangements in place for the production of SGT-003 or other current and future product candidates at commercial scale.
+Although we intend to establish additional sources for long-term supply, from one or more third-party manufacturers, if the gene therapy industry were to grow, we may encounter increasing competition for the materials necessary for the production of SGT-003 or other current and future product candidates.
 We may experience difficulties in scaling up production beyond clinical batches.
-Furthermore, demand for third-party cGMP manufacturing facilities may grow at a faster rate than existing manufacturing capacity, which could disrupt our ability to find and retain third-party manufactures capable of producing sufficient quantities of SGT-001, SGT-003 or other future product candidates for future clinical trials or to meet initial commercial demand in the United States.
-We currently rely, and expect to continue to rely, on additional third parties to manufacturing capabilities, we intend to maintain third-party manufacturers for these materials, as well as to serve as additional sources of SGT-001, SGT-003 and other future product candidates, which will expose us to risks including:
+Furthermore, demand for third-party cGMP manufacturing facilities may grow at a faster rate than existing manufacturing capacity, which could disrupt our ability to find and retain third-party manufacturers capable of producing sufficient quantities of SGT-003 or other current and future product candidates for future clinical trials or to meet initial commercial demand in the United States.
+We currently rely, and expect to continue to rely, on additional third parties to manufacture materials for our product candidates and to perform quality testing.
+We intend to maintain third-party manufacturers for these materials, as well as to serve as additional sources of SGT-003 and other current and future product candidates, which will expose us to risks including:

-- reduced control of manufacturing activities; - the inability of certain contract manufacturing organizations, or CMOs, to produce our product candidates in the necessary quantities, or in compliance with current cGMP or in compliance with pertinent regulatory requirements and within our planned time frame and cost parameters; - termination or nonrenewal of manufacturing and service agreements with third parties in a manner or at a time that is costly or damaging to us; and - disruptions to the operations of our third-party manufacturer and our and their suppliers caused by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier, natural disasters or public health issues.
+- reduced control of manufacturing activities; - the inability of certain CMOs to produce our product candidates in the necessary quantities, or in compliance with current cGMP or in compliance with pertinent regulatory requirements and within our planned time frame and cost parameters; - termination or nonrenewal of manufacturing and service agreements with third parties in a manner or at a time that is costly or damaging to us; and disruptions to the operations of our third-party manufacturer and our and their suppliers caused by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier, natural disasters or public health issues.

-Any of these events could lead to clinical trial delays or failure to obtain regulatory approval or impact our ability to successfully commercialize SGT-001, SGT-003 or other future product candidates.
+Any of these events could lead to clinical trial delays or failure to obtain regulatory approval or impact our ability to successfully commercialize SGT-003 or other current and future product candidates.
 Some of these events could be the basis for FDA action, including injunction, recall, seizure or total or partial suspension of product manufacture.

-If we are unable to establish sales, distribution and marketing capabilities or enter into agreements with third parties to market and sell SGT-001, SGT-003 and other future product candidates, we will be unable to generate any product revenue.
+If we are unable to establish sales, distribution and marketing capabilities or enter into agreements with third parties to market and sell SGT-003 and other current and future candidates, we will be unable to generate any product revenue.